A Closer Look at the Best Dating Apps

 If you’re pulling your hair out trying to decide between a slew of apps with names like ‘Cherish’, ‘Tikkle’ and ‘LoveHouse’, fear not; EliteSingles has assembled a definitive who’s-who of well-known dating apps to help you make the right choice for your specific needs and tastes.
+With Pew Research showing a sizeable increase in people turning to apps to meet their significant partner since 2013, how on earth do you work your way through it all?
 We’ve examined several key competitors below, highlighting what works in each before comparing them with our own app, to show you why ours is one of the very best dating apps around today.

 Match.com - Search based on interests and personality